quicwg/base-drafts/draft-ietf-quic-transport.md

 packet with a short header and a type of 0x01.
 This produces the shortest possible packet number encoding, which minimizes the perceived gap between the last packet that the server sent and this packet.
-A server MAY use a different short header type, indicating a different packet number length, but this allows for the message to be identified as a stateless reset more easily using heuristics.
+A server MAY use a different short header type, indicating a different packet number length, but a longer packet number encoding might allow this message to be identified as a stateless reset more easily using heuristics.

 After the first short header octet and optional connection ID, the server includes the value of the Stateless Reset Token that it included in its